UNMC_Acronym_Vert_sm_4c

 How many students usually apply?
 How many students do you take each year?

 In previous years we have received over 400 applications.
-An applicant can pick up to three schools and three health profession focus areas to which to apply.
+An applicant may select up to three sites, and apply to different health profession focus tracks offered at each.
 UNMC SHPEP has 80 available positions (40 pre-med, 20 pre-dental, 10 pre-nursing, 10 pharmacy).

 Who should I pick to write reference letters for me?

 Your letter of reference should come from a pre-health professions advisor, a college professor, or from a health professions employer who can speak to your academic strengths and personal character.
 Occasionally students submit letters from high school advisors or teachers.
-Be prepared to provide your reference with a current resume, and explain your reason for why you would be an excellent SHPEP Scholar.
+Be prepared to provide your reference with a current resume, and explain your reason for why you would be an excellent candidate for participation in SHPEP.
 Always ask if your reference would be willing to provide you with a positive letter of recommendation.
+Many colleges and universities offer support with resume development through writing resources centers.

 How do I "stand out” among the other applicants?
 How can I make my application more competitive?
 What does the admissions team look for in an applicant?

-We want to learn more about you and your passion for pursuing a health professions career.
+We want to learn more about you and your passion for pursuing a health professions career and for helping bring about a culture of health and health equity.
 Remember, good writing is rewriting.
 Be sure to spend quality time on your essay and paint a complete picture of who you are.
 Let other people read your personal statement and give you feedback.
 Don't be afraid of rewriting your personal statement, good writing takes several attempts and revisions.
 Consider seeking support from your college or university writing center staff.

 Can I bring my car?